 The Stations of the Cross

-It is quite unusually for the church to have two sets of stations as we have in our Corpus Christi:
+It is quite unusual for the church to have two sets of stations as we have in our Corpus Christi:

 - The Traditional 14 Stations,